You should learn basic scientific method vocabulary (and how the scientific method works) even if you are not a scientist.

 Ex: the latest version of the TOEFL exam

 Then they make that change-- in one variable at a time-- to see what will happen.
-They evaluate the results of their experiment to see if the evidence they find supports the hypothesis .
-As they learn more, they make new hypotheses to find clearer and better explanations of what happens.
+They evaluate the results of their experiment.
+Does the evidence they found support the hypothesis?
+As they learn more, they make new hypotheses.
+They find clearer and better explanations of what has happened.

-1. Identify a problem that you want to solve or ask a question about something that doesn’t make sense or that you want to understand better.
+1. Identify a problem that you want to solve.
+(You could also ask a question about something that doesn’t make sense or that you want to understand better.)

 2. Do some research to find out what other people have already tried and learned.

 3. Make a hypothesis-- a guess about how to explain what you have noticed and to answer your question.